Are you looking for the ultimate 5 days in London itinerary?

 Visit where Queen Victoria was born and where young royals have lived for over three hundred years at Kensington Palace.

-You will be able to see the room where Queen Victoria was born and raised, until she ascended to the throne at age 18, and ruled for 63 years.
+You will be able to see the room where Queen Victoria was born and raised until she ascended to the throne at age 18, and ruled for 63 years.

-There is a Princess Diana exhibit and you can tour royal apartments of the past where one is more exquisite than the next.
+There is a Princess Diana exhibit, and you can tour royal apartments of the past where one is more exquisite than the next.

-Tickets here: London: Westminster Walking Tour and Kensington Palace Visit
+Book Here: London: Westminster Walking Tour and Kensington Palace Visit

-Stop 6: Little Venice In London?
-Yes Please.
+Stop 6: Little Venice

-Would you believe, Venice in London?
+Venice in London?
 Well, kind of.
 The quirky residential neighborhood referred to as “Little Venice” is located where the Regent’s Canal meets the Grand Union Canal.

 There are lots of things to do and see in London’s Little Venice.
 You can take a boat ride down the canals from April to November.
 Or walk along the waterways exploring Regent’s Park or the London Zoo.